(Originally published July 26, 2010)

-I WENT OUT WITH A girl last night to a bar in Los Feliz to play bingo.
+I WENT OUT with a girl last night to a bar in Los Feliz to play bingo.

-A heavyset guy sat down beside us wearing a light blue t-shirt with an illustration of two unicorns fucking under a rainbow.
+A heavyset guy sat beside us wearing a light blue t-shirt with two unicorns fucking under a rainbow.
 He had a box with him, half the size of a shoebox, made of metal and covered with technical writing.
 It looked like something you’d insert a pair of keys into to launch a nuclear strike.
-He told the Antichrist he wasn’t interested in playing Bingo yet ten minutes later he had not one but two cards in front of him.
-No one else had two.
+He told the Boy Scout he wasn’t interested in playing Bingo yet ten minutes later he had not one but two cards in front of him.
+No one else had more than one.

-The unicorn pornographer must’ve been a dangerous man.
+The unicorn pornographer must have been a very dangerous man.

 A good game.

 He was terrible.
 But we missed him dearly after a second Bingo caller relieved him and read the numbers like an auctioneer (“I27-I27-over-here-B3-B9-072-072-go-Go-GO!”), too fast to understand, which is not the point of Bingo.

 Between rounds, my lady friend and I chatted.
 Last time we got together, we talked mostly about her, and this time she wanted to know about me.